jerrychens/king_county_house_price/README.md

 # Predicting house price in King County, WA, USA

-Exploratory data analysis and price prediction on the King county (WA) house price data set.
+Exploratory data analysis and price prediction on the King County (WA) house price data set.
 The complete analysis can be found in this [notebook](Final_Jerry.ipynb).

 ## Price heat map
 The heat map is rendered by `folium`, which is not natively supported by GitHub.
 If you want to view the dynamic heat map, please use [this link](https://nbviewer.jupyter.org/github/jerrychens/king_county_house_price/blob/master/Final_Jerry.ipynb) supported by nbviewer.